cjspd-oly/MyUdemyProgress/readme.md

 ├── 📂 dev/                # Legacy development folder (for reference)
 ├── 📂 demo/               # Demo folder with example files & sample data
 ├── 📂 personal/           # Personal Stuff (Ignore this)
-└── 📄 README.md           # Documentation
+└── 📄 README.md           # Project documentation (this file)
 ```

 ---

 ## 📂 Legacy Development (`dev/` Folder)

 The `dev/` folder contains legacy or experimental code used during initial development.
-It is retained for reference but is not required for the main application.

-🚨 **Note:** Features in this folder may be outdated or unsupported in the current version.
+This folder is maintained for reference only; features here may be outdated or unsupported in the current version.

 ---

 ## 📂 Demo (`demo/` Folder)

-The `demo/` folder contains sample files and example data to showcase the app’s functionality.
-Use these files to explore features before importing your own Udemy data.
+The `demo/` folder includes sample files and example data to showcase the app’s functionality.
+Explore these files before importing your own Udemy data.

 ---